alvaromedia/Alvaromedia/README.md

 - 👋 Hi, I’m Alvaro.
-A web developer currently studying and applying the below listed ->
+A web developer currently studying and working with the below listed ->

 #  languages, tools and technologies